- Dublin, Ireland.

 When a unit is destroyed the nearest friendly unit absorbs the remains.

 Example: Allied unit A is attack by Axis unit B, Allied A suffers heavy casualties and has about a squad and a couple of jeeps left.
-The nearest friendly unit, unit B, absorbs the remains of unit A, adding a few bar teams and a couple of jeeps etc to unit's B OOB.
+The nearest friendly unit, unit B, absorbs the remains of unit A, adding 10% - 20% to the unit's OOB.

 During this process the movement points will be deducted from the absorbing unit.